spatialthoughts/qgis-tutorials/source/docs/3/vector_styling_expressions.rst

 Overview of the task
 --------------------

-We will use expressions to filter features by attribute from a Natural Earth country layer, and then style them to our liking.
-We will create a map of South East Asia with each country styled in a shade of green.
+We will use expressions to filter features by attribute from a Natural Earth country layer, and then style them to create a map of South East Asia with each country styled in a shade of green.

   .. image:: /static/3/vector_styling_expressions/images/output.png
     :align: center